MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-05-django-authentication.md

 ---
-title: Tutorial - Learning Django in Visual Studio, step 5
+title: Tutorial - Learn Django in Visual Studio, step 5
 description: A walkthrough of Django basics in the context of Visual Studio projects, specifically authentication features as provided by the Django Web Project templates. ms.date: 04/16/2018 ms.prod: visual-studio-dev15